 - Not enough diverse higher ED like HBCUs that offer pathway or industry courses.

 - Need evangelists.
 They are focused on awareness and education.

 This culminated in TOYZSTEAM featuring four components; INSPIRE, LEARN, CREATE, SELL.
-They are Inspired to Learn and are given tools to virtually Create and share their stories in a culturally responsive way while earning money Selling on a marketplace.
+They are Inspired to Tell their TOYZSTORY They Learn using TOYZSTEAM and are given tools to virtually Create and become TOYZMAKERS and share their TOYZSTORIES in a culturally responsive way while earning money Selling on our TOYZSTORE marketplace.
 While many individual tools allow students to create virtual designs and stories that exist separately, there are no systems that integrate them into a single coherent platform that guides students in learning how to leverage these tools to be creative in an equitable way.
 Additionally, many of these tools exist only as desktop applications.
 This is a challenge for our specific set of students who may not have access to great computers, however, Nielsen The African American Diverse Intelligence Series 2020 has reported 98% of African Americans own smartphones.
 We are evaluating if building a mobile application to develop the talent of diverse and disadvantaged students, especially African Americans, towards employment and entrepreneurship in STEM-related industries can be effective in combating systemic racism and structural challenges